raelga/ServerlessAWS/api/README.md

               application/json: "{  \"message\" : \"Hello $input.params('name')!\" }"
 ```

+You can get more information about the available parametrizations in [API Gateway Mapping Template Built-in Functions and Variables](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html).

+The templates uses Apache VTL engine, you can read about the languange in [the reference for the Velocity Template Language (VTL)](http://velocity.apache.org/engine/1.7/vtl-reference.html).

 ### Let's deploy it

 This time, we will go a bit faster: